 “Afterburn,” a sci-fi adventure based on books published by Red 5 Comics, is set against the backdrop of a postapocalyptic Earth whose Eastern Hemisphere was destroyed by a massive solar flare, leaving what life remains mutated from radiation and fallout.
 The story revolves around a group of treasure hunters who extract such objects as the Mona Lisa, the Rosetta Stone and the Crown Jewels while facing rival hunters, mutants and pirates.

-The title refers to “two bedrooms, living room, dining room and kitchen.”
+A remake of 2LDKM in which title refers to “two bedrooms, living room, dining room and kitchen.”

 Waugh will direct the project, described as a contemporary revenge thriller set in a Mexican border town.